No more section 21? A temporary reprieve for landlords but……

 The announcement of the removal of section 21 has seemingly caused some backlash from landlords, who feel this will abolish their rights.

 The National National Residential Landlord’s Association (NRLA) stated that before Section 21 is removed, a better court system needs to put in place to protect Landlords pushing for repossession.
+This advice has now been heeded.

 According to government data, it currently takes over five months from a private landlord applying to the courts for repossession to the repossession actually taking place.